erikeldridge/app-quality-cookbook/source.md

 Create a pull request and mention your reviewers.

+For example, [search Square's pull requests for usages of "cc"](https://github.com/search?utf8=%E2%9C%93&q=cc+language%3Ajava+type%3Apr+user%3Asquare&type=Issues&ref=searchresults) to request feedback from specific people.

 ### Perform a review

-If you are a reviewer, click through the “files changed” tab on the pull request to see the diff.
+If you are a reviewer, click through the “files changed” tab on the pull request to see the diff ([example](https://github.com/square/okhttp/pull/1488/files)).

 If you don’t own the repo you’re reviewing code for, just comment on the pull request saying if it looks good or not.